MicrosoftDocs/dynamics365smb-docs/business-central/suggest-number-series-copilot.md

 ## Prerequisites

-- The Suggest Number Series feature is activated.
+- The suggest number series feature is activated.
 An administrator must complete this task.
 [Learn more about how to configure Copilot and AI capabilities](enable-ai.md).
-- You're familiar with number series in [!INCLUDE [prod_short](includes/prod_short.md)], as described in [Create number series](ui-create-number-series.md).
+- You're familiar with number series in [!INCLUDE [prod_short](includes/prod_short.md)].
+To learn more, go to [Create number series](ui-create-number-series.md).

 ## About number series suggestions with Copilot